 GM plants have been changed in two main ways so they can:

-- survive being sprayed with weedkiller (are herbicide tolerant).
+- Survive being sprayed with weedkillers (also known as herbicides or pesticides).
 This greatly increases the use of weedkillers;

-- kill certain insects that eat them (insect resistant).
+- Kill certain insects that eat them.
 The GM toxins produced in the plants can’t be washed off the food.

 Despite Industry claims that GM crops reduce the need for pesticides, the opposite has occurred.

-"The Argentine government, eager to pull the country out of a deep economic recession in the 1990s, restructured its economy around GM soy grown for export, most of which goes to feed livestock in Europe.
+"The Argentine government, ... restructured its economy around GM soy grown for export, most of which goes to feed livestock in Europe.
 In 2009, GM soy was planted on 19 million hectares - over half of Argentina’s cultivated land - and sprayed with 200 million litres of glyphosate herbicide.
 Spraying is often carried out from the air, causing problems of drift.

 In 2002, two years after the first big harvests of RR soy in the country, residents and doctors in soy producing areas began reporting serious health effects from glyphosate spraying, including high rates of birth defects as well as infertility, stillbirths, miscarriages, and cancers .
 Environmental effects include killed food crops and livestock and streams strewn with dead fish [2, 3]."